London Underground: Night Tube

 The Jubilee, Piccadilly and Victoria lines, and the Central line between White City and Leytonstone, operate at 10-minute intervals.
 The Central line operates at 20-minute intervals between Leytonstone and Hainault, between Leytonstone and Loughton, and between White City and Ealing Broadway.
 The Northern line operates at roughly 8-minute intervals between Morden and Camden Town via Charing Cross, and at 15-minute intervals between Camden Town and Edgware and between Camden Town and High Barnet.

-Night Tube services were suspended in March 2020, during the COVID-19 pandemic.
+Night Tube services were suspended in March 2020 during the COVID-19 pandemic.
+They were reinstated partially in November 2021 and fully in July 2022.

 Accessibility

 Accessibility for people with limited mobility was not considered when most of the system was built, and before 1993 fire regulations prohibited wheelchairs on the Underground.
 The stations on the Jubilee Line Extension, opened in 1999, were the first stations on the system designed with accessibility in mind, but retrofitting accessibility features to the older stations is a major investment that is planned to take over twenty years.
 A 2010 London Assembly report concluded that over 10% of people in London had reduced mobility and, with an ageing population, numbers will increase in the future.

 The standard issue tube map indicates stations that are step-free from street to platforms.
 There can also be a step from platform to train as large as 12 in and a gap between the train and curved platforms, and these distances are marked on the map.
 Access from platform to train at some stations can be assisted using a boarding ramp operated by staff, and a section has been raised on some platforms to reduce the step.